2008–2014 Spanish financial crisis

 The 2008–2014 Spanish financial crisis, also known as the Great Recession in Spain or the Great Spanish Depression, began in 2008 during the 2008 financial crisis.
-In 2012, it made Spain a late participant in the European sovereign debt crisis when the country was unable to bail out its financial sector and had to apply for a €100 billion rescue package provided by the European Stability Mechanism (ESM).
+In 2012, it made Spain a late participant in the Euro area crisis when the country was unable to bail out its financial sector and had to apply for a €100 billion rescue package provided by the European Stability Mechanism (ESM).

 The main cause of Spain's crisis was the housing bubble and the accompanying unsustainably high GDP growth rate.
 The ballooning tax revenues from the booming property investment and construction sectors kept the Spanish government's revenue in surplus, despite strong increases in expenditure, until 2007.
 The Spanish government supported the critical development by relaxing supervision of the financial sector and thereby allowing the banks to violate International Accounting Standards Board standards.
 The banks in Spain were able to hide losses and earnings volatility, mislead regulators, analysts, and investors, and thereby finance the Spanish real estate bubble.
 The results of the crisis were devastating for Spain, including a strong economic downturn, a severe increase in unemployment, and bankruptcies of major companies.

 Even though some fundamental problems in the Spanish economy were already evident far ahead of the crisis, Spain continued the path of unsustainable property led growth when the ruling party changed in 2004.
 In these times Spain had already a huge trade deficit, a loss of competitiveness against its main trading partners, an above-average inflation rate, house price increases, and a growing family indebtedness.

+Following Spain's entry into the eurozone in 1999, lower interest rates and convergence with European inflation rates contributed to a rapid expansion of credit.
+Credit to the non-financial private sector grew at an average annual rate of about 17% between 1997 and 2007, substantially faster than nominal GDP, with particularly rapid growth in lending to construction and real-estate activities.
+Private-sector indebtedness consequently increased sharply during the boom, with credit flows to the private sector averaging around 18 percentage points of GDP annually between 1999 and 2007.
 During the third quarter of 2008 the national GDP contracted for the first time in 15 years, and, in February 2009, Spain (and other European economies) officially entered recession.
 The economy contracted 3.7% in 2009 and again in 2010 by 0.1%.
 It grew by 0.7% in 2011.
 By the 1st quarter of 2012, Spain was officially in recession once again.
 The Spanish government forecast a 1.7% drop for 2012.